Mocklerough/thesis-abstract-LDA/README.md

 These articles were collected using Zotero.
 A manual cleaning step ensured each article had an abstract, proper citation, and were not duplicated.

 ### Prepare corpus of Article Abstracts

+Zotero does not natively allow the direct download of just isolated abstracts, but the `Generate Report` option is useful here to produce an HTML file of the `Info` data of all articles in a collection.
+From here, there are a few tools available online to pull abstracts, but I found none that were maintained and unbroken, or that gave the exact data I need to feed into an LDA.
+Since this HTML file is well-formatted, a simple HTML-parser can be easily build in Python.